JulNicole06/data-wrangling-final-project/README.md

 ## Project Details

-This project is connected to the Data Wrangling course.
-You have the choice between two databases for this project: SQL and MongoDB.
-For an explanation of the differences between these two databases, see this node.
-There are separate instructions where relevant below for each database choice.
+This project is connected to the Data Wrangling course and I have chosen to use SQL for the database.

-Here's what you should do:

-### Step One - Complete Programming Exercises
-Make sure all programming exercises are solved correctly in the "Case Study: OpenStreetMap Data" Lesson in the course you have chosen (MongoDB or SQL).
-This is the last lesson in that section.
+#### Project Rubric can be found here: https://review.udacity.com/#!/rubrics/25/view

+### Files included in this submission:

+1. audit.py
+	Code used to audit OSM XML file before

+2. street_suffix.py
+	Code used to scrape 'https://pe.usps.com/text/pub28/28apc_002.htm' to obtain a mapping of street suffix abbreviations to full street suffix names

+3. update.py
+	Code used to programatically "clean" values investigated in audit.py

+4. schema.py
+	Code provided by Udacity to validate that the transformed data is in the correct format

+5. prepare_for_database.py
+	Initial code provided by Udacity to clean and shape XML elements into provided schema for conversion to .csv files in preparation for upload to SQL database.
+I updated the shape_element() fuction and created the get_tags() function to complete this task.